 What is the best coffee protein powder?

-Most protein powders are full of food additives.
-Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
-This is because food additives are, generally speaking, hard to digest.
-They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
-As they eat, these bacteria produce gas, which causes bloating and stomach pain.
-Gas also slows colonic transit (the amount of time it takes food to travel through the colon) and can lead to constipation.
+Food additives are hard to digest, and sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
+As they eat, these bacteria produce gas, causing bloating and stomach pain.
+Gas also slows colonic transit (the amount of time it takes food to travel through the colon), which can lead to constipation.
 In the long term, food additives can disrupt regulatory pathways in the intestine and trigger the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.

 Here is a list of the most common food additives in protein powder: